 In the 1970s court decisions equated political spending with free speech and voided a Massachusetts law prohibiting corporate interference, including funding.
 It is this precedent that has allowed corporations to finance those candidates and political parties that will perpetuate their interests—specifically, the increased wealth of their business.

 Some corporations provide support for both of the major political parties, although typically not equally.
 One method of enhancing the donation is to invite employees to contribute to the party or candidate of their choice through a voluntary salary deduction.
 The company then bundles the amounts and dispenses the funds, thereby enhancing the indebtedness of candidates to the company.
 The Supreme Court’s Citizens United ruling, released in January 2010, tossed out the corporate and union ban on making independent expenditures and financing electioneering communications.
 It gave corporations and unions the green light to spend unlimited sums on ads and other political tools, calling for the election or defeat of individual candidates.
 Super PACs act as shadow political parties.
-They accept unlimited donations from billionaires, corporations and unions and use it to buy advertising, most of it negative.
+They accept unlimited donations from billionaires, corporations, and unions and use it to buy advertising, most of it negative.
 Despite repeated polls showing public opinion disagreeing with this ruling by 4 to1, it is the current state of affairs and a major factor in the belief that government represents mainly the interests of the wealthy.

 Political Action Committees